tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/65-postinstallation.md

 * Start the server and make sure that it can be accessed.
 For instructions, see  Section 2.9.2, “Starting the Server”, and Section 2.9.3, “Testing the Server”.
 * Assign passwords to the initial `root` account in the grant tables, if that was not already done during data directory initialization.
 Passwords prevent unauthorized access to the MySQL server.
 For instructions, see Section 2.9.4, “Securing the Initial MySQL Account”.
 * Optionally, arrange for the server to start and stop automatically when your system starts and stops.
 For instructions, see  Section 2.9.5, “Starting and Stopping MySQL Automatically”.
 * Optionally, populate time zone tables to enable recognition of named time zones.
-For instructions, see Section 7.1.15, “MySQL Server Time Zone Support”.

 When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in  Section 8.2, “Access Control and Account Management”.